gdm413229/swwmgz_m/readme.txt

 The ultimate meal.
 Full 1000 health and full armor to boot.
 If you'd rather keep it preserved nice and warm in your inventory, it might autoactivate to prevent your untimely death, too.
+Note that you can't eat one again until you're back at 500 health or lower.

 2.2.2.
 Elemental Coating